Forever God's Children

 Scripture Reflections for the Solemnity of All Saints

-Year A, Lectionary 667
+Year B, Lectionary 667

 God is a communion of the Father, Son and Holy Spirit.
 If we join unto God we become part of that divine communion and we join together with our sisters and brothers in Christ.
 This includes people who have passed away but lived their lives set apart for God: holy.
 Saints.
-Let us strive to be live holy lives serving God and join the heavenly community others are already a part of.
+Let us strive to live holy lives serving God and join the heavenly community others are already a part of.

 Hate feeling lost on Sundays at church?
 Searching for a better explanation of the Bible than what you hear from your pastor's sermon?
-Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: BeatitudesCommunionCommunityCreationDesireFocusGraceHappinessHealingHeavenHistoryHolyHopeJusticeKingdomListenPeacePrayerRelationshipSaintSight
+Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: BeatitudesCommunionCommunityCreationDesireFocusGraceHappinessHealingHeavenHistoryHolyHopeJusticeKingdomListenPeacePrayerRelationshipSaintSightSuffering

 Revelation 7:2-4, 9-14